runlikeforrestgump/emacs/README.md

 Marks aren't just used to help define regions.
 They can also be used as a way to remember a position in the buffer (<code>C-&lt;SPC&gt; C-&lt;SPC&gt;</code>), so that you can jump back to it (<code>C-u C-&lt;SPC&lt;</code>).

+If you enable Delete Selection mode, then inserting text while the mark is active causes the text in the region to be deleted first.
+To toggle Delete Selection mode on or off, type <code>M-x delete-selection-mode</code>.

 <dl>
   <dt><dfn>
   C-&lt;SPC&gt;<br>